Battle of Mansfield: Confederate

 At the start of the battle, Taylor had approximately 9,000 troops consisting of Brigadier General Alfred Mouton's Louisiana/Texas infantry division, Major General John G. Walker's Texas infantry division, Brigadier General Thomas Green's Texas cavalry division, and Colonel William Vincent's Louisiana cavalry brigade.
 He had also called on the 5,000 men in the divisions of Brigadier General Thomas J. Churchill and Brigadier General Mosby M. Parsons that had been encamped near Keachi, between Mansfield and Shreveport.
 These troops arrived late in the afternoon, after the battle had commenced.

-Anecdotal evidence indicates that there were additional Louisiana men in the ranks.
-This included paroled soldiers from units that had surrendered at Vicksburg.
+Eyewitness accounts indicate that there were additional Louisiana men in the ranks.
+This included paroled soldiers from units that had surrendered at Vicksburg, including many members of company B of the 17th Louisiana Regiment, the Sabine Rebels.
 Historian Gary Joiner claimed that "there may have been from several hundred to several thousand of them."
 The Confederate Governor of Louisiana, Henry Watkins Allen, had organized two battalions of the state guard and brought them to Taylor's aid, yet the documentary record is unclear as to what role they played in the battle.
 Joseph Blessington, a soldier in Walker's division, wrote that, "The Louisiana militia, under command of Governor Allen, was held in reserve, in case of an emergency."
 In addition, Blessington wrote that, from the surrounding communities, "old men shouldered their muskets and came to our assistance".